 Regardless of how you run / trigger your test runs, every batch of test runs is recorded as a test session and displayed in your test sessions page.

-The test session overview gives you insights into where a test session was triggered from, who triggered it and optionally shows git branch and commit information.
+The test session overview provides insights into where a test session was triggered from and who triggered it.

 @playwright/test powered browser checks.